 Nothing beats that feeling of motivation you get when the term just begins.
 It’s a brand new start, you’ve got new goals, and you have an entire semester to accomplish them.
-But first, you need to start off on the right foot.
+But in order to keep that momentum going, you need to start off on the right foot.
 Check out how we recommend starting the term productively!

 1. Start filling out your planner.